During the unprecedented impact of COVID-19 we have reduced both staff and hours of operation.

 * "Universal remote" is used as a generic term to describe remotes designed to control multiple devices and is not specifically referencing remotes from "URC (Universal Remote Control)".

-2) Put the file on a flash drive with no other files – as shown in picture
+Put the file on a flash drive with no other files – as shown below.

-3) Plug flash drive into the soundbar’s USB port labeled “MCU Update”
+Plug flash drive into the soundbar’s USB port labeled “MCU Update”.

 b.
-Push the enter button and the up button “Upgrade All”
+Push the enter button and push the up button.
+The display will read “Upgrade All”.

-6) The soundbar will upgrade multiple internal firmware items.
-Wait for it to finish and reboot
+The soundbar will upgrade multiple internal firmware items.
+Wait for the soundbar to finish and reboot.

-the firmware update by using the remote and pushing Menu followed by
+Verify the firmware update by using the remote and pushing the "Menu" button followed by:

-Push up once and then push up again.
-This display will read “Service”
+a.
+Push the up button twice.
+This display will read “Service”.

-Push the enter button and the display will read “Firmware”
+b.
+Push the enter button.
+The display will read “Firmware”.

-Push the enter button and the display will read “MCU”
+c.
+Push the enter button.
+The display will read “MCU”.

-Push the enter button and the display will read the currently installed MCU
+d.
+Push the enter button.
+The display will show the currently installed MCU firmware version.